happypeter/LGCB/book/bash.md

 layout: default
 ---
 # bash
+## Why Use The Command Line?
+Have you ever noticed in the movies when the “super hacker” sits down at the computer, he never touches a mouse?
+It's because movie makers realize that we, as human beings, instinctively know the only way to really get anything done on a computer is by typing on a keyboard.

+Most computer users today are only familiar with the graphical user interface (GUI) and have been taught that the command line interface (CLI) is a difficult thing of the past.
+This is unfortunate, because a good command line interface is a very expressive way of communicating with a computer in much the same way the written word is for human beings.
+It's been said that “graphical user interfaces make easy tasks easy, while command line interfaces make difficult tasks possible” and this is still very true today.

 ## What Is The Shell?
 When we speak of the command line, we are really referring to the shell.
 The shell is a program that takes keyboard commands and passes them to the